-At this step of the wizard you can define pump options: database structure conversion options, options pertaining to schemas processing, SQL script execution, data import preferences, server-specific options, and perform source-to-target type mapping.
+At this step of the wizard you can define pump options: database structure conversion options, SQL script execution, data import preferences, server-specific options, and perform source-to-target type mapping.

 Convert database structure options

 This group of options allows you to customize database structure conversion process.